loophp/typed-generators/README.md

 ## Description

-Generate random values of specific types and in any shape.
+Generate random typed values and in any shape.

 ## Features